-- a.
-Applicable Local, State and Federal Permits referenced in Section 6 of this Ordinance which are required by the appropriate permitting authorities for the particular portion of development to proceed with the land clearing, site preparation, or construction; - b.
-Approval of construction plans and related documents required for the proposed land clearing, site preparation, or construction through the Nassau County Development Review Process; - c.
+a.
+Applicable local, state and federal permits referenced in Article 6 of this ordinance which are required by the appropriate permitting authorities for the particular portion of development to proceed with the land clearing, site preparation, or construction;

+- Approval of construction plans and related documents required for the proposed land clearing, site preparation, or construction through the Nassau County Development Review Process; - c.
 Compliance with other appropriate land use and development regulations of Nassau County.